10 Best Fixes to Solve iPhone Plays Music by Itself

-A lot of times, an unwanted software related issue can cause your iPhone to malfunction.
+A lot of times, an unwanted software-related issue can cause your iPhone to malfunction.
 For instance, your device could be corrupted or running on an outdated firmware version.
-This can cause issues like iPhone plays music by itself, unresponsive device, phone stuck in a reboot loop, and so on.
+This can cause issues like iPhone playing music by itself, unresponsive device, phone stuck in a reboot loop, and so on.

 - Fix other iPhone errors and iTunes errors, such as iTunes error 4013, error 14, iTunes error 27, iTunes error 9, and more.

 - Only fix your iOS to normal, no data loss at all.

 - Work for all models of iPhone, iPad, and iPod touch.